 - Operations Management

-The course integrates the theory, scope and practice of operations in industrial and service, including scheduling, inventory control, logistics, forecasting and coordination.
+(4 credits) This course integrates the theory, scope and practice of operations in industrial and service settings and the importance of supply chain management as a recent development in operations management.
+It includes the study of quality, lean management, supply chain management, capacity, scheduling, inventory control, logistics, forecasting and coordination.
 A strong emphasis is placed on practical and behavioral aspects of operations management.
 Prerequisite: BUS201.
-(3 credits)

 - Integrated Marketing Communications